ISAITB/docs-tdl/source/testsuite/index.rst

 ~~~~~~

 In the ``actors`` element we identify the actors that will be involved in the test suite's test cases.
 These actors may either be ones that will be tested
-as systems under test (i.e. the focus of test cases) or be simulated by the test bed.
+as systems under test (i.e. the focus of test cases) or be simulated by the Test Bed.
 At least one actor needs to be defined here.
 The ``actors`` element
 contains one or more ``actor`` elements with structure as follows:

 .. csv-table::